-The 12-acre flat site is located in a suburban residential setting with moderate tree and shrub type landscaping.
-There are no outbuildings.
-There Description: are no apparent problems with erosion or ponding.
-The site is bordered by lightly traveled city streets and Interstate 270.
-A single entrance onto the site facilitates proper separation of bus and other vehicular traffic, and one way bus traffic is provided.
-A bus loop is provided for student loading and unloading.
-Staff and visitor parking is facilitated by multiple asphalt parking lots in good condition, containing 105 parking places and 5 ADA spaces, which provides adequate parking for staff members, visitors, and the disabled.
-The site and parking lot drainage design, consisting of sheet drainage, swales, catch basins, provides adequate evacuation of storm water, and no problems with parking lot ponding were observed.
+The 16.28 acre flat site is located in a suburban residential and commercial setting with moderate tree and shrub type landscaping.
+There are no Description: outbuildings.
+There are no apparent problems with erosion or ponding.
+The site is bordered by lightly traveled city streets.
+A single entrance onto the site facilitates proper separation of bus and other vehicular traffic, and one-way bus traffic is provided.
+A bus loop is provided for student loading and unloading and overlaps with visitor parking.
+Staff and visitor parking is facilitated by multiple asphalt parking lots in fair condition.
+The front lot contains 27 total spaces, including two which are accessible.
+The rear lot contains 69 total spaces, including four which are accessible.
+The two lots combined provide adequate parking for staff members, visitors, and the disabled.
+The site and parking lot drainage design consists of sheet drainage, swales, and area drains that provide adequate evacuation of storm water, and no problems with parking lot ponding were observed.
 Concrete curbs in fair condition are appropriately placed.
 Certain site areas feature no concrete curbing due to sheet drainage storm water management design.
-Concrete sidewalks are properly sloped, are located to provide a logical flow of pedestrian traffic, and are in good condition.
+Concrete sidewalks are properly sloped, are located to provide a logical flow of pedestrian traffic, and are in fair condition.
 Trash pick-up and service drive pavement is heavy duty and is in fair condition, and is equipped with a concrete pad area for dumpsters, which is in fair condition.
-The north side of the site is separated from the interstate by a site wall and play areas are sited away from vehicular traffic by the building, playing fields and residential homes.
+Privacy fences are provided to separate the school's playing fields from neighboring residential areas and the adjacent train tracks.
+Privacy fences are in fair condition.
+The play areas are separated from local vehicular traffic by the building, fencing, and facility driveways.
 The playground equipment is primarily constructed of coated steel and high density plastic, and is in fair condition.
-Playground equipment is placed to provide compliant fall zones, and on a compliant wood fiber mulch of sufficient depth, with a basketball court, dropshot being provided on an asphalt surface in fair condition.
+Playground equipment is placed to provide compliant fall zones, and on a compliant wood fiber mulch of sufficient depth, with a basketball court and dropshot being provided on an asphalt surface in fair condition.
 The playground area is equipped with tables in fair condition.
-The athletic facilities are comprised of a kickball field, a soccer field, and are in good condition.
-Site features are suitable for outdoor instruction.

-NS: Replace playground equipment to provide more ADA-compliant play structures.
+The athletic facilities are comprised of three softball/kickball fields, a soccer field, a training circuit, and are in good condition.
+Site features are suitable for outdoor instruction ndations: Replace playground equipment to provide more ADA-compliant play structures.